Promoting healthy weight training programs as it relates to joint health for young female athletes

 What are the considerations for joint health of adolescence female athletes?

-Recent research is allowing those involved in human performance provide a better understanding of the physiological differences between men and women and how these differences affect injury rates in female versus male athletes.
-There are many factors influencing this phenomenon.
+Recent research is allowing those involved in human performance to provide a better understanding of the physiological differences between men and women and how these differences affect injury rates in female versus male athletes.
+Many factors are influencing this phenomenon.
 First and foremost are the anatomical and physiological differences between the sexes and, secondly, the number of female athletes and the intensity of competition (Oliver & Healy, 2008).

 A major aspect contributing to women's increased occurrence of sports injury is that females seldom get the training that focuses on basic movement patterns early on in life.
 As coaches and educators, and even those involved in administration, we need to ensure that young women are receiving proper instruction regarding certain basics such as form running, agility training, fast-feet drills, stop-start activities, jumping, and resistance training.
 Once the opportunity to teach these basic skills is lost, it becomes increasingly more difficult to counteract many of the neuromuscular deficiencies experienced by female athletes due to a lack of proper training during childhood and early adolescence (Oliver & Healy, 2008).